Submission Preparation Checklist

-- Please include a Structured Abstract with all submissions.
+- Please include an Abstract with all submissions.

 - The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 1. The names and the affiliations of all authors..

 2. The Scopus h-index of all submitting authors.